 Jinwook Jung was born in 1994 in Seoul, South Korea.
-He started learning piano and violin from the age of six.
-In 2006, he was accepted as a pre-student at the Korean National University of Arts, where he studied composition and piano until 2011.
-He has studied composition for his bachelor's degree at the University of the Arts Bremen with Prof. Jörg Birkenkötter.
-At the same time, he has been working on electroacoustic compositions as well with Prof. Kilian Schwoon.
-Currently he is studying for a Master in Composition at the University of Music and Performing Arts Graz with Prof. Beat Furrer since 2016.
+He started learning piano and violin at the age of six.
+In 2006, he was accepted as a preliminary student at the Korean National University of Arts, where he studied composition and piano until 2011.
+He studied composition for his bachelor's degree at the University of the Arts Bremen with Prof. Jörg Birkenkötter, while at the same time working on electroacoustic compositions with Prof. Kilian Schwoon.
+Currently he is studying for a Masters in Composition at the University of Music and Performing Arts Graz with Prof. Beat Furrer since 2016.

-For a starting point to his compositions, he often looks to works or ideas from other fields of art, such as visual art, literature and architecture.
-From his homeland, in terms of both the traditional and the present, he is never content to merely "translate" idioms; rather he ardently seeks ways to reflect on these issues and to bring an inspiring vitality to his own ideas in these works.
+For a starting point to his compositions, he often looks to works or ideas from other fields of art, such as visual art, literature, and architecture.
+From his homeland, in terms of both the traditional and the present, he is never content to merely "translate" idioms.
+Rather he ardently seeks ways to reflect on these issues as a means to bring an inspiring vitality to his own ideas in these works.